 - My home away from home:

 - I’ve loved many places I’ve traveled to, including Sydney, Australia and Buenos Aires, Argentina.
-But my two years living in Shanghai and traveling around the country gave me a deeper appreciation and understanding of China and for the pride its people feel for this exceptional culture.
+But my two years living in Shanghai and traveling around China gave me a deeper appreciation and understanding of this country and for the pride its people feel for this exceptional culture.

 - The challenge that shaped me:

 - For me, it was the coming out process, which didn’t happen until I was 35 years old.
-Hiding and navigating this part of the identity for so long taught me some important life lessons and helps me appreciate and empathize with other people’s struggles.
+Hiding and navigating this part of the identity for so long taught me some important life lessons and helps me appreciate and empathize with other many different types of human struggles.

 - My diversity story: